mackmo1/project-doc-gasper/project-wonderfulhomes.md

 - find out all the components and modules need to be developed in MVP
 - create a UI/UX design keeping in mind of our competitor.
 - create high level architecture diagram
-- create infrastructure ad network diagram
+- create infrastructure and network diagram
 - create project plan with millstones and delivery dates
 - define quality gates and test strategy
 - find out all the user journeys and use cases need to be covered in MVP